MoonsideGames/MoonWorksGraphicsTests/README.md

 Displays two cubes floating around each other on a multisampled surface.
 Tests multisampled depth buffers.

+**MSAACube**

+Same as RenderTextureCube, but with MSAA cube RTs.
+Draws triangles to each cubemap face so there's something to see.
+Tests cube render target MSAA.

 **WindowResizing**

 Tests resizing the window to various resolutions.